-Let’s take a look at foods rich in protein that you can take during pregnancy.
+Let’s take a look at protein-rich foods for pregnancy.

 - Dairy products are good source of protein.
 You need to make sure you are taking yoghurt, eggs, milk, cheese and paneer every day in your diet.